cosminsandu/clean-code-php/README.md

 ## Functions

 ### Small
-> The first rule of functions is that they should be small.
+> "The first rule of functions is that they should be small.
-> The second rule of functions is that they _should be smaller than that_.
+> The second rule of functions is that they _should be smaller than that_."

 ### Functions should do one thing
 Uncle Bob said:
-> Function should do one thing.
+> "Function should do one thing.
 > They should do it well.
-> They should do it only.
+> They should do it only."

 This is by far the most important rule in software engineering.
 When functions do more than one thing, they are harder to compose, test, and reason about.
 When you can isolate